-SQL Tutorial - SQL Query Reference
+SQL Tutorial - Learn SQL Query Language

 SQL (Structured Query Language) is a computer language aimed to store, manipulate, and query data stored in relational databases.
 The first incarnation of SQL appeared in 1974, when a group in IBM developed the first prototype of a relational database.
 The first commercial relational database was released by Relational Software (later becoming Oracle).